-Initially, a series of internal meetings were held with key staff.
-During these meetings, we reviewed our previous school behaviour plan and identified its strengths and successes.
+Initially held a series of internal meetings with key staff.
+During these meetings, we reviewed our previous school behaviour plans and identified the strengths and successes evident in that plan.
 Areas for further development were recognised and discussed.

 We provided a draft version to the school staff, student leaders, the P&C and School Council for review and feedback.
 Participants were asked for positive ideas and suggestions for improving the quality of relationships and learning environments in the school.